Paul-E/Pushshift-Importer/readme.md

 # Pushshift data importer for reddit data

 This tool takes Pushshift [data dumps](https://files.pushshift.io/reddit/) and creates a Sqlite database.
 Running this tool against the comments archive will create a sqlite file that enables full text search using the [FTS5](https://www.sqlite.org/fts5.html) extension of Sqlite.
-Posts are not currently supported.

 ## Requirements
  * [Rust compiler](https://www.rust-lang.org/tools/install)